thzidaan/thzidaan.github.io/README.md

 >* [ReText](https://codepre.com/how-to-install-retext-restructuredtext-editor-in-ubuntu-a-markdown-editor-for-linux.html) (Linux)

 **Notes**
-* Please use GitHub-flavored Markdown if you decide to host your resume on GitHub.
+* Please use [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/) if you decide to host your resume on GitHub.
+This version of Markdown has been built specifically to be used with the GitHub infrastructure.
+Please do not use any other version of Markdown if you plan to publish your resume to GitHub to ensure optimum performance and no rendering issues.
 * Save your resume file as `index.md`

 ### 2. GitHub Account